-We hold royalty preferred shares of Resverlogix which entitle us to dividends based on a percentage of Net Apo Revenue, if any, received by Resverlogix, its affiliates or licensees.
-The royalty preferred shares of Resverlogix that are held by Zenith represent an asset with significant potential value.
+We hold royalty preferred shares of Resverlogix which entitle Zenith to dividends based on a percentage of net Apo Revenue, if any, received by Resverlogix, its affiliates or licensees.
+The royalty preferred shares of Resverlogix that we hold represent a significant asset.
 However, there is no assurance that dividends will ever be paid in respect of the royalty preferred shares.
 The royalty preferred shares may fluctuate significantly in value based on developments relating to the business of Resverlogix and other events that are not within our control.
 In addition, there is no market through which the royalty preferred shares may be sold.
-Accordingly, developments relating to the business of Resverlogix may affect the value of the Zenith common shares and may impact our ability to access additional capital required to fund our research and development activities.
+Accordingly, developments relating to the business of Resverlogix may affect the value of the Zenith common shares and may impact our ability to access additional capital required to fund its research and development activities.